 Office Hours: I will be happy to help you during my office hours.
 Please try to respect office hours as much as possible.
 Office hours may change depending upon your convenience and my own.
 Academic Integrity Policy: Instructors of this course are required to implement the College Policy regarding cheating on examinations and quizzes.
 A complete statement of the policy is available at the student counseling services.

-Attendance Policy: Attendance at all class sessions, lecture and laboratory, is essential for proper understanding and mastery of the course material.
-A student who is absent from more than one class seriously jeopardizes his/her grade for the course.
+Attendance Policy: Attendance at all class sessions, lecture and laboratory, it is essential for proper understanding and mastery of the course material.
 Being in class on time is as important as attending the class.
 Final Words: Physics is not an easy subject for most students.
 In addition, you will find this course to be very fast paced.
 This is necessary to complete all the material.
-Please be aware of the following: It is easy to fall behind in physics but very hard to catch up.
+Please be aware of the following: - It is easy to fall behind in physics but very hard to catch up.
 As a result, it is impossible to cram for a physics test.
-You must keep up with homework assignments and class lectures.
-Physics is a cumulative discipline.
-You must understand Chapter 2 before moving onto Chapter 3 and principles learned in Chapter 4 will be applied in Chapter 14.

-I urge you to attend every class and carefully take notes.

-Since homework is worth 20% of your grade, it is very difficult to pass the class if you do not do your homework.

-Students with disabilities: LaGuardia Community College provides students with disabilities

-reasonable accommodation to participate in educational programs, activities, or services.
-Please contact

-the Office for Students with Disabilities at (718)-482-5279 in room M-102.

-Coordinator: Dr. Roman Senkov
+You must keep up with homework assignments and class lectures. - Physics is a cumulative discipline.
+You must understand Chapter 2 before moving onto Chapter 3 and principles learned in Chapter 4 will be applied in Chapter 14. - I urge you to attend every class and carefully take notes. - Since homework is worth 20% of your grade, it is very difficult to pass the class if you do not do your homework.
+Students with disabilities: LaGuardia Community College provides students with disabilities reasonable accommodation to participate in educational programs, activities, or services.
+Please contact the Office for Students with Disabilities at (718)-482-5279 in room M-102.
+Coordinator: Dr. Roman Senkov Office: M-211 Email: rsenkov@lagcc.cuny.edu Phone: (718) 349-4017

-Office: M-211

-Email: rsenkov@lagcc.cuny.edu

-Phone: (718) 349-4017

-Page 4